ronydiaz/scripting_lab/README.md

-# 🧪 Bash-Python-C DevOps Sandbox
+# 🧪 DevOps Scripting Sandbox

 Welcome to my personal scripting and DevOps sandbox!
 This repository is a curated collection of practice scripts and configuration files using: